 Finally, physical exercise and time outdoors are major boosters of mental health.
 Evidence shows that just a 10-minute walk each day can measurably relieve anxiety and depression, and two hours in nature each week can increase overall happiness.

-Many self-monitoring and -soothing methods double as mindfulness techniques.
+Many self-monitoring and self-soothing methods double as mindfulness techniques.
 Anxiety, in its many forms, centers on expectations, and mindfulness helps us shed those expectations to confront emotions and sensory information without judgement or preconceptions.

 There's a growing body of data showing the effectiveness of mindfulness-based approaches for reducing stress and treating PTSD.
 Meditation's effects on the brain appear to counteract the neurological cycle of PTSD by increasing activity in the hippocampus and prefrontal cortex away from the amygdala, the fear center.
 A functional MRI brain imaging study of Afghanistan veterans with PTSD showed that mindfulness-based exposure therapy led to greater interaction and connectivity between "opposing" brain areas — pivotal to critical problem-solving and the purposeful shifting of attention.